Clifftech123/CountryData.js/README.md

 ## Support

-If you encounter any issues or have questions about using CountryData.js, please open an issue on our GitHub repository or contact us directly through our support channels.
+If you encounter any issues or have questions, please open an issue on our GitHub repository or contact us directly through our support channels.

+🚀 Get started today with `CountryData.js` and simplify your country data management!